-Updated 10/1/16.
-A change of season typically means a change in the way skin behaves, often resulting in dryness, breakouts, and a general lackluster appearance.
+A change of season typically means a change in the way skin behaves.
+This can often result in any and all conditions like dryness, breakouts, and a general lackluster, pigmented appearance caused by the summer sun.
 Although it may seem counterintuitive, breakouts can actually increase during the fall season.
-The oil flow that takes place in the skin during the summer months is still occurring, yet the cooler air is creating layers of dead skin cell buildup.
-This traps oil and bacteria beneath the surface of the skin, which leads to an increase in breakout activity.
-On top of this, skin may start to require more hydration.
+Why?
+Increased oil flow that happens during the summer still occurs, but the cooler air also creates layers of dead skin cell buildup.
+This traps oil and bacteria beneath the skin’s surface, which leads to increased breakout activity.
+In addition, your skin may start to require more hydration.

 TIP #1: Change Your Cleansing Routine